-How to Manage Postpartum Depression During the Holidays
+5 Best Tips to Manage Postpartum Depression During the Holidays

 For those struggling with postpartum depression or anxiety, the holidays can add an extra layer of pressure to an already overwhelming time.
 If you are recovering from postpartum depression or anxiety, here are some tips to make your holiday season a little less stressful and more manageable.

 - Talk with your doctor.
 Your OB/GYN can provide great resources to help manage postpartum depression or anxiety, and they can help schedule you with a therapist, if needed.
 Ochsner Anywhere Care virtual visits offer immediate access to a healthcare provider from your smartphone, tablet or computer.
 During this busy and hectic season, you can see a licensed therapist face-to-face from the comfort of your own home.
 Some patients may also benefit from medication to help treat symptoms – you can discuss available options with your doctor.

 - Create boundaries.
 If you know certain things overwhelm you or cause your anxiety or depression to amplify, avoid those tasks.
 For example, maybe it’s bigger group settings or cooking a full meal for everyone.
 Know your limits and let others know what you can and can not do.
 Do not be afraid to say no or designate someone to say no for you.
 Instead of trying to live up to an image of what the holidays should be like, think about and describe what would make this time of the year better for you.
 Would you prefer to spend it with more immediate family?
 Would not having to do extensive shopping or decorating make things easier?
 Does take out instead of cooking a full meal or just sitting at home doing a relaxing activity bring you comfort and joy?